Middle East Mangrove Knowledge Hub

 The Middle East Mangrove Knowledge Hub is a science-led, capacity-building programme designed to unite regional partners around a shared vision for mangrove conservation, restoration, and management.

-Rooted in the regional contextualisation of the Global Mangrove Alliance’s (GMA) Global Restoration Guidelines, it aims to make global best practices accessible, applicable, and actionable across the Middle East.
+Rooted in the regional contextualisation of the Global Mangrove Alliance’s (GMA) Best Practice Guidelines for Mangrove Restoration, it aims to make global best practices accessible, applicable, and actionable across the Middle East.

 Conceptualised and hosted by Goumbook, in partnership with HSBC, and Advising Partner: Wetlands International; it represents the establishment of a platform that will foster long-term regional collaborative mechanisms between regulatory authorities, researchers, on-ground practitioners and the private sector to enhance restoration and conservation efforts in the region.
 Aimed at co-creating a community of practice, the hub prioritises the adoption of science-led approaches, tailored to our coastal conditions, and informed by the region’s own successful restoration models.